-A Remuneration Committee elected from among the Board's members is to be assigned the task of preparing guidelines for salaries and other employment conditions for the President and other senior executives, and presenting proposals to the Board for decisions on such matters.
-The Board decides on pay and other remuneration of the President. remuneration of the President and other senior executives comprises basic salary, variable remuneration, other benefits, pension and financial instruments.
+The Remuneration Committee, which is appointed from among Board members, prepares guidelines in respect of pay and other employment terms for the President and senior executives and presents the Board with proposals in respect of these issues.
+The Board decides on pay and other remuneration of the President.
+Remuneration of the President and other senior executives comprises basic salary, variable remuneration, other benefits, pension and financial instruments.
 Variable remuneration may not exceed 40% of basic salary.
 The term "other senior executives" refers to the individuals who, in addition to the President, constitute Group management.
 As of the salary review in 2012, most of the revised remuneration will be allocated to the variable share in an effort to increase the performance-based salary to a maximum of 40%.
 The period of notice is a maximum of six months for either party.
 If the company terminates employment, severance pay is payable in an amount corresponding to not more than six monthly salaries.
-During the period of notice of no longer than six months, full salary and employment benefits are payable.
-Resolutions concerning share and share-pricebased incentive programs are made by a General Meeting of shareholders.
+During the period of notice of no longer than six months, full salary and employment benefits are paid.
+Decisions regarding share and share-price-based incentive programs are made by the General Meeting.
 All pension provisions are to be of the definedcontribution category.

-For 2013, the Board has no proposals for amending the guidelines pertaining to the remuneration of senior executives.
+For 2014, the Board has no proposals for amending the guidelines pertaining to the remuneration of senior executives.

 External information is provided via the website (www.fingerprints.com) and through press releases.
 Inquiries regarding information, investment and the Nomination Committee may be made to investrel@fingerprints.com.